jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 - enables background syncing
 - enables push notifications
 - "A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction"
-- "The reason this is such an exciting API is that it allows you to support offline experiences, giving developers complete control over the experience."
-- Service workers can't access the DOM directly, instead interact via postMessage.
 - Service workers make extensive use of promises.
 - "It's terminated when not in use, and restarted when it's next needed, so you cannot rely on global state within a service worker's onfetch and onmessage handlers.
 If there is information that you need to persist and reuse across restarts, service workers do have access to the IndexedDB API."
 - To install a service worker, you need to register it.